Introduction

 1. Plug the current boot drive into a new slot

-2. Leave the current boot drive in its existing slot (because you have upgraded the form factor from SATA to M.2)
+2. Leave the current boot drive in its existing slot if you’ve upgraded to a different form factor.

-3. Use an external drive enclosure to connect to a spare USB slot.
+3. Use an external drive enclosure to connect the old drive via a spare USB port.

 Step 3: Cloning the Disk